Have you experienced mental health problems, or are you a family member or friend of someone who has?

 Creativity and mental health

 Creativity is known to help people express themselves during the darkest days of their mental illness and throughout their recovery.
 It helps support self-understanding of mental health conditions.

-There are four different categories you can enter.
+There are five different categories you can enter: